 What kinds of arthritis qualify for disability?

-Many types of arthritis may qualify for disability including psoriatic arthritis, rheumatoid arthritis, gout, and other inflammatory arthritis.
-Even if a person’s exact medical condition isn’t included in the Listing of Impairments, it is still possible to qualify for disability for arthritis if the person is unable to work because of their medical condition.
+Many types of arthritis may qualify for disability benefits, including psoriatic arthritis, rheumatoid arthritis, gout, and other inflammatory arthritis.
+Even if a person’s exact chronic condition isn’t included in the Listing of Impairments, it is still possible to qualify for arthritis SSDI if the person is unable to maintain employment because of their medical condition.
+Contact an arthritis SSDI lawyer in AZ to learn more about qualifications.

 What parts of the body may qualify for SSDI for arthritis?

-You may get disability based on arthritis in your hands, knees, feet, spine, neck or other body parts.
-It depends on how severe your medical condition is and whether you can perform substantial, gainful work activity.
+You may qualify for disability based on arthritis in your hands, knees, feet, spine or spinal nerve, neck, elbows, and wrists, as well as other body parts.
+It depends on how severe your chronic condition is and whether you can perform a substantial, gainful work activity.

 How hard is it to get disability for arthritis?

-Many applicants have difficulty getting disability for arthritis because their application lacks sufficient medical detail.
-It is important to understand the level of medical impairment necessary and the documentation that must be submitted to support an application for benefits.
+In Phoenix, AZ, many applicants have difficulty getting arthritis disability benefits because their application lacks sufficient medical detail.
+It is important to understand the level of medical impairment necessary.
+Proper health documentation and medical records must be submitted to support an application for disability benefits.
+This type of evaluation can be stressful and daunting, but it’s easier to navigate with the help of an experienced SSDI attorney.

 How much does SSDI pay for arthritis?

-How much SSDI pays for arthritis depends on your earnings history before you become disabled.
+How much SSDI pays for arthritis depends on your earnings and wage history before you become disabled.
 It also depends on whether dependent minor children or a spouse qualify for family benefits.
+An arthritis SSDI lawyer in AZ can walk you through these benefits.